Assurance of Learning (AoL)

 The School of Business offers a MS in Accounting program with six required courses and four electives.
 The overall learning goal for the program is information literacy, which initiates, sustains, and extends lifelong learning beyond formal classroom settings and provides practice with self-directed investigations as individuals move into internships, first professional positions, and increasing responsibilities in all arenas of life.

 ER1: Ethical reasoning is reasoning about right and wrong human conduct, requiring students to be able to assess their own ethical values and the social context of problems, recognize ethical issues in a variety of settings, think about how different ethical perspectives might be applied to ethical dilemmas, and consider the ramifications of alternative actions.
 MS in Accounting student will ERDM1: Students will cultivate the ethical commitment that meets the highest standards of integrity, independence, and objectivity, as well as other code of conduct standards in the profession.

 Assessment takes place during specific required courses in the program:

 - Advanced Accounting Competence and Problem-Solving skills (AACPSS1) in AC 507 – Advanced Financial Accounting

-- Inquiry and Analysis (IA1) in AC 552 – Taxation of Business Entities
+- Research Skills (RS1) in AC 552 – Taxation of Business Entities

-- Quantitative Literacy (QL1) in AC 545 – Advanced Assurance Services
+- Communication and Interaction (CI1) in AC 545 – Advanced Assurance Services

-- Ethical Reasoning (ER1) in AC 550 – Financial Accounting Standards
+- Ethical Reasoning for Decision Making (ERDM1) in AC 550 – Financial Accounting Standards